Calvert County, Maryland: Creation of Charles County

 Puritans coming from Virginia had settled in Anne Arundel County and overflowed into Calvert County.
 All new settlers in Maryland were required to take an oath of allegiance to Lord Baltimore per the "Conditions of Plantation".
 This was a major point of tension between the Puritan settlers and Lord Baltimore.
-The civil war was ongoing in Britain where the Puritans had gained control.
+The civil war was ongoing in Britain, where the Puritans had gained control.
 Oliver Cromwell dismissed Parliament there and assumed the role of Lord Protector.
 In 1652, he sent a force of 750 men to subdue the plantations of the Chesapeake Bay under the new government.
 Virginia and Maryland surrendered to the Puritans and Robert Brooke cooperated with the Puritans.

 On July 3, 1654, Lord Baltimore abolished Charles County and removed all authority from Brooke.
-He re-established the county as Calvert County with the same territory.
-However, the Puritan Assembly was in power and changed the name to Patuxent County on October 20, 1654, after the Patuxent River and to remove any connection with the Calvert family.
-The county kept this name under the Puritan regime until 1658 when the name of Calvert County was restored.
+He re-established the county as Calvert County with the same territory, but the Puritan Assembly was in power and changed the name to Patuxent County on October 20, 1654, after the Patuxent River and to remove any connection with the Calvert family.
+The county kept this name under the Puritan regime until 1658, when the name of Calvert County was restored.

-According to the local "Trail of Souls Project", in 1860 there were 4,609 enslaved people, 1,841 free people of color for a total county population of 10,000 people.
+According to the local "Trail of Souls Project", in 1860, 4,609 enslaved people and 1,841 free people of color lived there, with a total county population around 10,000 people.

 Once made up primarily of farms and tobacco fields, the county's agriculture transformed in the mid-1990s.
 The prices for tobacco were declining.
-The State of Maryland instituted the Tobacco Buyout program which offered farmers to transition to different crops and away from tobacco.
-195 contracts were signed between Calvert county farmers and property owners and The Southern Maryland Agricultural Development Commission.
+The State of Maryland instituted a tobacco buyout program, which offered farmers to transition to different crops and away from tobacco; 195 contracts were signed between Calvert County farmers and property owners and the Southern Maryland Agricultural Development Commission.
 The funds were used for infrastructure and equipment upgrades.
-Today the county produces fruits, vegetables, meat as well as other crops.
+Today, the county produces fruits, vegetables, and meat, as well as other crops.

-The county has become a fast-growing exurban neighbor of Washington.
-Many home prices have nearly quadrupled in the past decade, with many four-bedroom homes in the northern half of the county averaging over $1,000,000.
+The county has become a fast-growing exurban neighbor of Washington, DC.
+Many home prices have nearly quadrupled in the past decade, with many four-bedroom homes in the northern half of the county costing over $1,000,000.
 The popular weekend resort towns of Solomons, Chesapeake Beach, and North Beach are notable.

 The county has numerous properties on the National Register of Historic Places.

 Politics and government

-County Government
+County government

-Calvert County is governed by a Board composed of five elected County Commissioners, the traditional form of county government in the State of Maryland.
+Calvert County is governed by a board composed of five elected county commissioners, the traditional form of county government in Maryland.
 They meet in Prince Frederick, the county seat.

+Emergency services

+Calvert County Fire, Rescue, and EMS Stations include: